 - The content you need to create to get PR coverage

-- Different ways you can get your content in front of relevant people
+- Different ways you can get your content in front of relevant audiences

 - How to contact the correct people

-- How to assess & measure the performance of your your overall healthcare PR strategy
+- How to assess & measure the performance of your overall healthcare PR strategy

-For all health executives and marketing teams, here are 5 actionable tips to create a successful healthcare PR campaign.
+For all health executives and marketing teams, we’ve outlined 5 actionable tips for creating a successful healthcare PR campaign.

-Before doing anything, you must define the objectives of the healthcare PR strategy.
-This will keep you focused and help you track your progress throughout the campaign.
-PR is used for many things, such as increasing sales, improving brand awareness or accessing a wider audience.
+Before doing anything, you must define the objectives of your healthcare PR strategy.
+This will keep you focused and help you track progress throughout the campaign.
+PR is used for many things, such as increasing sales, improving brand awareness, or accessing a wider audience.